process-engine/solutionexplorer.service.contracts/.github/ISSUE_TEMPLATE.md

 > You can remove this section if it's irrelevant to the issue
 > (for example for certain questions or feature requests).

-#### Issue checklist
+#### Issue Checklist

 Please check the boxes in this list after submitting your Issue:

-- [ ] I've checked if this issue already exists
+- [ ] I've checked if this issue already exists.
-- [ ] I've included all the information that i think is relevant
+- [ ] I've included all relevant information.
-- [ ] I've added logs and/or screenshots (if applicable)
+- [ ] I've added logs and/or screenshots (if applicable).
-- [ ] I've mentioned PRs and issues that relate to this one
+- [ ] I've mentioned PRs and issues that relate to this one.

+Temppate Version 1.1